 A few later manuscripts are also held, including an 18th century copy of a work by the Roman poet Claudian, and a modern liturgical manuscript copied in England between 1925 and 1935 for a Bishop of Wellington.

 An increasing number of early manuscripts have been fully digitised and can be viewed through the online catalogue.
 A selection of individual images from this collection can be viewed on the Fickr Commons account.

 There are a small number of rare music scores, many being settings of the words of John Milton (1608-1674).
 Included are such composers as Arne, Clementi, Handel, Haydn, Corelli, and Beethoven.
-Also held is the Zillah and Ronald Castle collection of approximately 200 items dating from the 1590s to the 1830s.
-The Castle Collection is only partially catalogued.
-For access to uncatalogued material, see the Curator Rare Books and Fine Printing.
+Also held is the Zillah and Ronald Castle collection of 282 printed music scores and two manuscript scores dating from 1599 to c.1887.

 Sir Arthur Howard Bible Collection